conan-io/docs/reference/tools.rst

 tools.pythonpath()
 ------------------

+This tool is automatically applied in the conanfile methods unless :ref:`apply_env<apply_env>` is deactivated, so any PYTHONPATH inherited from the requirements will be automatically available.

 .. code-block:: python

     def pythonpath(conanfile)

 This is a context manager that allows to load the PYTHONPATH for dependent packages, create packages with python code, and reuse that code into your own recipes.

+It is automatically applied

 .. code-block:: python